peacekimjapan/api-guidelines/Guidelines.md

 Guidance for choosing between the two options is as follows:

 1. Services co-located behind a DNS endpoint MUST use the same versioning mechanism.
-2. In this scenario, a consistent user experience across the endpoint is paramount.
-The Microsoft REST API Guidelines Working Group recommends that new top-level DNS endpoints are not created without explicit conversations with your organization's leadership team.
+2. In this scenario, a consistent user experience across the endpoint is paramount. 마이크로소프트 REST API 가이드라인 Working Group recommends that new top-level DNS endpoints are not created without explicit conversations with your organization's leadership team.
 3. Services that guarantee the stability of their REST API's URL paths, even through future versions of the API, MAY adopt the query string parameter mechanism.
 This means the naming and structure of the relationships described in the API cannot evolve after the API ships, even across versions with breaking changes.
 4. Services that cannot ensure URL path stability across future versions MUST embed the version in the URL path.

-Certain bedrock services such as Microsoft's Azure Active Directory may be exposed behind multiple endpoints.
+Certain bedrock services such as 마이크로소프트's Azure Active Directory may be exposed behind multiple endpoints.
 Such services MUST support the versioning mechanisms of each endpoint, even if that means supporting multiple versioning mechanisms.

 #### 12.1.1 Group versioning